steos/restmachine/README.md

 ### Examples

-A fully baked example app using Silex can be found in the `examples/silex` directory.
+A fully baked example app using Silex can be found in the `examples` directory.
 It uses a sqlite database therefore you will need the sqlite PDO driver to run it.

 ```
-# just serve the public directory through a webserver
+# just serve the silex.php entry point through a webserver
-$ php -S 0.0.0.0:8080 examples/silex/public/index.php
+$ php -S 0.0.0.0:8080 examples/public/silex.php

-# and you can use the "/todos" resources
+# then you can use the "/todos" resources
-$ curl http://localhost:8080/todos -i -s -X POST -d '{"text":"switch to restmachine"}'
+$ curl http://localhost:8080/todos -i -s -X POST -d \
+    '{"text":"switch to restmachine"}'
-$ curl http://localhost:8080/todos/1 -i -s -X PUT -d '{"text":"switch to restmachine", "done":true}'
+$ curl http://localhost:8080/todos/1 -i -s -X PUT -d \
+    '{"text":"switch to restmachine", "done":true}'
 $ curl http://localhost:8080/todos/1 -i -s -X DELETE
 $ curl http://localhost:8080/todos/1 -i -s
 ```

 ## Credits